Aphion/mkchroot/README.md

 #Readme
 ================

-This is a modified script to create a Debian Jessie x86/i386 chroot environment on your raspberry pi forked & based on the original script released by [socialdefect](https://github.com/socialdefect/mkraspbian-chroot).
+This is a modified script to create a Debian Jessie x86/i386 chroot environment on your Raspberry Pi forked & based on the original [script](https://github.com/socialdefect/mkraspbian-chroot released by [socialdefect](https://github.com/socialdefect).

-All credit should go to socialdefect!
+All credit should go to [socialdefect](https://github.com/socialdefect)!
 Im still learning Linux and you should consider this still very much a WIP by a Linux newbie!

 #####Still on the TO-DO list: